openshift/enhancements/enhancements/workload-partitioning/rationalizing-configuration.md

-For each PerformanceProfile, the PAO will render MachineConfig manifests with higher precedence than the default ones created by the installer during bootstrapping.
+For each PerformanceProfile, the PAO will render MachineConfig manifests with higher precedence than the default ones created by the installer during bootstrapping, in the same way it does when running in the cluster.
 These manifests will include all of the details for configuring `kubelet`, CRI-O, and `tuned` to know about and partition workloads, including the cpusets for each workload type.

 The PAO `render` command also generates a manifest with the CRD for PerformanceProfile so bootstrapping does not block when trying to